bmanders716/bmanders716.github.io/cookbook.md

   Ham and beef sandwiches.
   Four quarts of blancmange, differently flavoured and decorated.
-  Two quarts of apple g‚teau.
+  Two quarts of apple g‚¥•au.
   Four jellies of different kinds.
   One large lemon-sponge.
   Two dishes of light pastry.